ammarqureshi/CryptoStar-DApp/README.md

   migrate --reset all --network rinkeby

   ```
-  Similarly you can run on a local testnet with:
+  Similarly, you can run on a local testnet with:

   ```
   migrate --reset all